 An alternative method is sensory analysis, which involves evaluating the aroma and flavour profile of a strain using trained testers.
 While this method may not provide precise measurements of terpene content, it can still be useful for identifying strains with distinct profiles.

-Examples of strains high in linalool
+Examples of strains with notable linalool levels

 Other uses for linalool